A Concept Drawing of Norman Woman Warrior in the Historically Wrong Sketch Series: Medieval Revisited

 Inspired by the following theme : Rokatanc

 INTRODUCTIONHistory of the Middle ages is never complete without the Normans!
 They may have been famous for invading England and defeated the Anglo-Saxons in the 11th century, but their reputation lies in their ambition.
-With the blood of their Viking ancestors running in their veins, these Normans were truly one of Europe's most fearsome war-machine, whose legacy could be found in many corners of Europe and much of Mediterranean world.
+With the blood of their Viking ancestors running in their veins, these Normans were truly one of Europe's most fearsome war-machine, whose legacy could be found in many corners of Europe, much of Mediterranean world and as far as Levant.
+But different to any western European conquerors, the Normans were keen businessmen and superb administrators, whose subjects prospered under their rule, provided that they pay tribute on time.

 The Woman depicted here in the drawing is Baroness Aubrey of Manche, the daughter of One of Normandy's Count, dressed in stylized Norman chain mail, the kettle helmet with nose guard as well as (poorly drawn) Kite shield.
 Please excuse the sword as it may not be the most accurate Norman sword depicted.
 Nevertheless, It was rather rare to find Norman women who took part in battle, as compared to the Anglo Saxons or their Viking ancestors.
 But given the nature of their battle attires, it would probably cover the gender very well if the women did took part in the war led by Normans.